 I used a variety of greys, from warm to cool, to try to ensure there was enough contrast in tone between all of the elements in the rug.
 When you’re working with mostly the same color in one project, it’s important to have that contrast wherever possible.

 I also added a little bit of red to the wall underneath the gargoyles ledge, as a remembrance of the fire at Notre Dame this spring.

-What was the biggest challenge about this project?
+What was the biggest challenge with completing this project?

-Is there anything else that is special about this project?
+Is there anything else of note about this project?

 It was important to give him, and the stone ledge he is resting his elbows on, a good deal of dimension and sense of height.
 I wanted to make sure that came across well.